rkumar0099/go-chat/README.md

 # Usage

-Run Server with the following commands cd server && go run server.go
+## cd server && go run server.go to run the server

-Let's call it server terminal.
-Let server run in background on this terminal.
+Let's call it server terminal

-Open two new terminals for the two clients.
+Open two new terminals and type following commands:

-Run the following commands in each terminal cd client && go run client.go yourName
+## cd client && go run client.go [yourName]

-You must enter name as arguments to client.go file, so that the system could identify you while broadcasting your message to your peer.
+You must enter name as arguments to client.go file, so that the system could identify you while broadcasting your message to the peers in a network.